MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/user-data-folder.md

 WebView2 controls can share the same user data folders, to do the following:

 *  Optimize system resources by running in one browser process.
-See [Process model](../concepts/process-model.md).
+See [Process model for WebView2 apps](../concepts/process-model.md).

 *  Share browser history and cached resources.